schan610/pig-game/README.md

 How to play:

 Player 1 starts first.
-Each player take turns to roll a single dice as many times as they wish, adding all roll results to a running total.However if the player rolls a 1, they lose their gained score.
+Each player take turns to roll a single dice as many times as they wish, adding all roll results to a running total.
+However if the player rolls a 1, they lose their gained score.
 Press the hold button to stop rolling the dice.
 First player to 100 points wins!